 Once you have cleared card X, you can move onto the card with the second highest APR – in this case, card Y at 15%.
 Again, pay off as much as you can each month, keeping enough aside to pay the minimum monthly amount on card Z.

-How quickly will I be debt-free?
+How quickly will I pay off my cards?

 But while it's well worth upping your monthly repayments as much as you can, there are some debts that take priority over your credit card debts and these should not be forgotten.